tomwechsler/Microsoft_Certified_Windows_Server_Hybrid_Administrator_Associate/AZ-800/Troubleshooting_Group_Policy.md

 dcdiag /e /v (/e Tests all the servers in the enterprise, /v Verbose)

+dcdiag /DnsRecordRegistration
+(Performs the /DnsBasic tests, and also checks if the address (A), canonical name (CNAME) and well-known service (SRV) resource records are registered.
+In addition, creates an inventory report based on the test results.)

+dcdiag /test:sysvolcheck
+(to check the sysvol health)

 Using GPRESULT to list applied policies (use the command prompt).
 -----------